Seattle judge blocks release of downloadable blueprints for producing 3D-printable guns

 The action raises public-safety concerns by potentially giving terrorists and other criminals access to undetectable and untraceable firearms, Rupert said.
 And, because printable guns are plastic and don’t set off metal detectors, governments would face the costly burden of updating security methods at airports, courts and other public institutions, he said.

-The states also argued the federal government violated multiple statutory requirements, including not giving Congress a required 30-days notice when modifying the munitions list to create an exemption allowing for the 3D printable guns files to be shared online.
+The states also argued the federal government violated multiple statutory requirements, including not giving Congress a required 30-day notice when modifying the munitions list to create an exemption allowing for the 3D printable guns files to be shared online.

-Steven Myers, the lawyer representing the State Department, countered that revisions made to the federal munitions list were technical in scope and didn’t make substantive changes requiring Congressional notice.
+Steven Myers, the lawyer representing the State Department, countered that revisions made to the federal munitions list were technical in scope and didn’t make substantive changes requiring congressional notice.

 If someone actually printed out a 3D plastic gun and used it in a crime, Myers added, such actions wouldn’t be the result of the State Department’s actions.
 He noted existing laws now prohibit anyone from manufacturing or possessing 3D-printable guns, which the federal government is “committed to vigorously enforcing.”